mathetos/export-users-to-csv/readme.txt

 === Plugin Name ===
-Contributors: sorich87
+Contributors: webdevmattcrom
-Tags: user, users, csv, batch, export, exporter, admin Requires at least: 3.2
+Tags: user, users, csv, batch, export, exporter, admin Requires at least: 4.2
-Tested up to: 3.8
+Tested up to: 4.8
-Stable tag: 1.0.0
+Stable tag: 0.3

 Export users data and metadata to a csv file

 == Description ==

-A plugin that export ALL user data and meta data, and that works!
+A plugin that exports ALL user data and user meta to a CSV file, elegantly and simply.

-You can even export the users by role and registration date range.
+Export users by role and optionally set a registration date range.

+Export is found in "Users > Export to CSV"

 = Features =